Foggia ProvinceGarganoHighlightsItineraries

 Gargano National Park

 The charm of the Gargano does not stop at the beauty of the sea.
-Behind the coast, there is an important place of naturalistic interest: the Umbra Forest part of the Gargano National Park.
+Behind the coast, there is an important place of naturalistic interest: the Foresta Umbra part of the Gargano National Park.
 This protected natural area extends in the central-eastern area at about 800 meters above sea level.

 Its name derives from the Latin and means dark, shady.
 The forest is home to several species of common and rare animals, such as fallow deer, foxes and wild cats.
 Obviously, the flora is rich with beeches, maples, hornbeams, turkey oaks, oaks, black pines, chestnuts, firs, and ash trees.